 4. Use A Non Last-Click Attribution Model

-Although I use last-click attribution in Google Analytics to compare channels against each other, as it de-duplicates conversions there is no reason you can’t turn on a different attribution model in Adwords itself.
+Although I use last-click attribution in Google Analytics to compare channels against each other, as it de-duplicates conversions there is no reason you can’t turn on a different attribution model in Ads itself.
 Doing so will give the machine learning model a lot more data to work from, helping it set optimal bids at every keyword auction – even those earlier in the conversion path.
 I personally use time-decay for my accounts.

 5. Wait Until You Have Enough Data